 A: The parallax adjustment on a scope brings the focal point of the target’s image into the same focal plane as the reticle so that the two don’t shift with head position.

 Q: What is the difference between First Focal Plane and Second Focal Plane scopes?

 A: In First Focal Plane (FFP) scopes, the image AND the reticle grow and shrink together with magnification changes whereas with a Second Focal Plane (SFP) scope, only the image changes

 Q: Is a First Focal Plane (FFP) better than a Second Focal Plane Scope (SFP)?

-A: Neither a FFP or SFP scope are “better.”
-If you’re primarily hunting and would like to save some money, get a SFP scope.
-If you’re getting into precision long range shooting, especially with an advanced reticle, then look for a FFP scope.
+A: Neither an FFP nor SFP scope is “better.”
+If you’re primarily hunting and would like to save some money, get an SFP scope.
+If you’re getting into precision long-range shooting, especially with an advanced reticle, then look for an FFP scope.

 November 28, 2023